-SECTION 111 SERVICE UTILITIES
+SECTION 112 SERVICE UTILITIES

-111.1 Connection of service utilities.
-No person shall make connections from a utility, source of energy, fuel or power to any building or system that is regulated by this code for which a permit is required, until released by the building official and a Certificate of Occupancy or Completion is issued.
-The servicing utility company shall not connect the power supply until notified by the building official.

-111.2 Temporary connection.
-The building official shall have the authority to authorize the temporary connection of the building or system to the utility source of energy, fuel or power for the purpose of testing building service systems or for use under a temporary Certificate of Occupancy.

-111.3 Authority to disconnect service utilities.
-The building official shall have the authority to authorize disconnection of utility service to the building, structure or system regulated by the technical codes in case of emergency where necessary to eliminate an immediate hazard to life, property, or unsafe condition.
-The building official shall notify the serving utility, and whenever possible the owner and occupant of the building, structure, or service system of the decision to disconnect prior to taking such action.
+- 112.1 Connection of service utilities.
+No person shall make connections from a utility, source of energy, fuel or power to any building or system that is regulated by this code for which a building permit is required, until released by the building official and a Certificate of Occupancy or Certificate of Completion is issued.
+The servicing utility company shall not connect the power supply until notified by the building official. - 112.2 Temporary connection.
+The building official shall have the authority to authorize the temporary connection of the building or system to the utility source of energy, fuel or power for the purpose of testing building service systems or for use under a temporary or partial Certificate of Occupancy. - 112.3 Authority to disconnect service utilities.
+The building official shall have the authority to authorize disconnection of utility service to the building, structure or system regulated by this code and the referenced codes and standards set forth in Section 101.4 of this code, in case of emergency where necessary to eliminate an immediate hazard to life, property, unsafe condition, or when such utility connection has been made without the approval required by Section 112.1 or 112.2 of this code.
+The building official shall notify the serving utility, and wherever possible the owner and occupant of the building, structure, or service system of the decision to disconnect prior to taking such action.
 If not notified prior to disconnecting, the owner or occupant of the building, structure, or service system shall be notified in writing, as soon as practical thereafter.